• Skip to Content

 Although somewhat different from a traditional dissertation in its completion and focus, students are nevertheless expected to demonstrate mastery of the relevant literature, to obtain extant and/or collect additional data, and to interpret the results in light of previous studies.
 The dissertation will be presented at a final oral defense before the student’s Dissertation Advisory Committee.

 Typically, students will complete three years of coursework and independent research concurrently.
-It is possible that some students may need more than three years to complete their research, in which case they will be required to enroll in at least one credit hour per semester after completion of the required 90 credit hours.
+It is possible that some students may need more than three years to complete their research, in which case they will be required to enroll in at least one credit hour per semester after completion of the required 90 credit hours unless they choose to apply and be accepted for Non-resident status.

 SOE EDD Program